rjsabia/redux_meme_generator/README.md

-Well the answer to those questions are no and no. This project was built as a personal learning experience for me to dive into using REACT and Redux, and more import for just plain fun.
+Well the answer to those questions are no and no. This project was built as a personal learning experience for me to dive into using REACT and Redux, and more importantly for just plain fun.
 So please meme away.

 Want to try it out